panther-labs/panther-cli/README.md

 - `panther-cloud-connected-setup` - a tool for setting up new Snowflake and AWS accounts for a [Panther Cloud Connected][2] deployment.

+## Building the Tools

+This repository uses [`justfile`][6] in the same way one might use a Makefile.
+Useful commands can be found in the file, but most likely all you'll need is: `just bf`.

+Releases for the tool will be automated using [goreleaser][7].

 ## `panther-cloud-connected-setup`

 The `panther-cloud-connected-setup` tool automates the initial provisioning steps for Snowflake